-After the straw from the preceding grain crop is removed, the potato ground is watered, disked and ripped.
-In the spring the ground is disked and marked-out for planting.
-Potatoes are planted in early May using two 6-row planters with 36-inch row spacing.
+After the straw from the preceding grain crop is removed, the potato ground is disked, watered, and disk-ripped.
+In the spring the ground is chisel plowed and marked-out for planting.
+Potatoes are planted in late April using two 6-row planters with 36-inch row spacing.
 The seeding rate is 21 hundredweight (cwt).
-Potatoes are cultivated and hilled once in June with a basin tillage tool.
+Potatoes are cultivated and hilled once in May with a basin tillage tool.
 In September, vines are rolled and sprayed with a chemical desiccant.
 Potato harvest begins three weeks later using a 4-row harvester, 4-row windrower, and six 10-wheeler trucks (300-cwt capacity).
-Potatoes are hauled from the field to a central location where they are sorted before being transferred to a semi-trailer for transport to a processor or fresh pack shed; or placed into on-farm grower owned storage.
-Prior to 2013, the University of Idaho published separate storage and non-storage costs and returns estimates for potatoes.
+Potatoes are hauled from the field to a central location where they are sorted before being transferred to a semi-trailer for transport to a processor or fresh pack shed; or placed into onfarm grower owned storage.
+Prior to this year, the University of Idaho published separate storage and non-storage costs and returns estimates for potatoes.

 Most fertilizer is split-applied by a custom applicator in two pre-plant applications, fall and spring.
 A liquid starter fertilizer with nitrogen, phosphate and micronutrients is applied at row mark-out.
 Additional nitrogen is applied during the growing season through the irrigation system.
 The weed control program uses cultural, mechanical (tillage and cultivation), and chemical control methods.
 A 3-way herbicide tank mix is ground applied in May.
-Insecticide products are applied in-furrow at planting to control beetles and wire worms.
-Two additional foliar insecticides are applied by air during the growing season.
-Six fungicide applications are made to control several different diseases.
-One fungicide is applied as a seed treatment, and five foliar fungicides are applied by air or chemigation between late June and August.
+For insect control, a systemic insecticide is applied in-furrow at planting.
+Four foliar insecticides are applied by air during the growing season.
+Seven fungicide applications are made to control several different diseases.
+One fungicide is soil applied at planting, while six foliar fungicides are applied by air or chemigation from late June through August.
 Foliar fungicides are often tank-mixed with an insecticide.

-Potatoes receive 20 inches of water during the growing season, 1.0 inch in May, 5 inches in June, 8.0 inches in July, and 6 inches in August.
-One inch of water is applied pre-harvest in September, and 2.0 inches applied to the grain stubble the previous fall is also credited to potatoes, for a total of 23 inches.
+Potatoes receive 22 inches of water during the growing season, 2.0 inch in May, 6 inches in June, 8.0 inches in July, and 6 inches in August.
+One inch of water is applied pre-harvest in September, and 2.0 inches applied to the grain stubble the previous fall is also credited to potatoes, for a total of 25 inches.